omeka/omeka-s-enduser/docs/content/vocabularies.md

 The New vocabulary page has three sections: Basic Info, File, and Advanced.

-Note that you may have to research in order to find the prefix, namespace uri, and label for the vocabulary, as these are not standardized.
+Note that you may have to research in order to find the prefix, namespace URI, and label for the vocabulary, as these are not standardized.
 In addition to the vocabulary's website, you might consult <https://lov.linkeddata.es/dataset/lov/vocabs>{target=_blank}.

 After you have imported a vocabulary, you can use the Edit function to modify the vocabulary's Label and Comment, and to upload an updated vocabulary RDF file.